-A big push in Facebook, display, or even traditional marketing campaigns can often be strong drivers of branded searches.
-So big spikes can indicate that they are running a campaign or competition you need to be aware of.
+A big push in Facebook, display, or even traditional marketing campaigns can often drive a surge of branded searches.
+Big spikes can indicate that they are running a campaign or competition you need to be aware of.
 Big spikes can also mean that the competitor has been in the news.
 Remember, this measures search volume of a brand name, not rankings or customer sentiment.

 Google Trends compare gives marketers an at-a-glance comparison tool for understanding the branded search demand over many years.

 It’s good for knowing where you’re at, and which competitors you need to pay extra attention to.

-#8 Find Video & How-To Trends By Limiting to YouTube Search
+#9 Find Video and How-To Trends By Limiting to YouTube Search

 That leads me to this tip.
 You should review the YouTube-specific search in Google Trends before you create a content plan.
 Since most content marketers now do both text and video, this search is integral in creating a holistic content calendar.

 For example, if we search for “how to tie a tie” in Google trends for web search, it looks like demand peaked in 2015.
 It also looks like it has been on a downward trend ever since.

 But if we switch to YouTube search we see more consistent seasonal trends with a peak right when YouTube broke into the mainstream for real in 2012.